MateuszKurowski/grafik_gigantow/README-EN.md

 The project aims to automate the process of retrieving class schedules, allowing for quick and easy import into a chosen calendar.
 The script retrieves classes for a specified day and semester, saving them to a CSV file that can be easily imported into the chosen calendar.

+This is my first project in Puppeteer, I'm not proficient in front-end development, and I'm also a bit clumsy with JavaScript, so any guidance, attempts to improve/enhance are welcome :)

 ## Instructions

 1. **Check Node.js Installation:**